dgraph-io/dgraph/wiki/content/deploy/tls-configuration.md

 | client._name_.crt | Dgraph client certificate | Authenticate a client _name_ |
 | client._name_.key | Dgraph client private key | Validate _name_ client certificate |

 For client authentication, each client must have their own certificate and key.
-These are then used to connect to the Dgraph node(s).
+These are then used to connect to the Dgraph server nodes.

 The node certificate `node.crt` can support multiple node names using multiple host names and/or IP address.
 Just separate the names with commas when generating the certificate.

 ```sh
 $ dgraph cert -n localhost,104.25.165.23,dgraph.io,2400:cb00:2048:1::6819:a417